 Heart Failure: Medicines to Help Your Heart

-You have a condition called heart failure (also known as congestive heart failure, or CHF).
-Your doctor will likely prescribe medicines for heart failure and any underlying health problems you have.
-Most heart failure patients take one or more types of medicinen.
+Most heart failure patients take one or more types of medicine.
 Your healthcare provider will work to find the combination of medicines that works best for you.

 Heart failure medicines